-Although the condition rarely has any noticeable symptoms, having a high blood pressure puts you at risk of other serious conditions.
-In fact, most people who end up experiencing a stroke or heart attack may have had high blood pressure for some time, eve years.
-These make HBP a serious condition, too, that shouldn’t be ignored because of the potential negative consequences, hence its label ‘the silent killer’.
+Although the condition rarely has any noticeable symptoms, having high blood pressure puts you at risk of other serious conditions.
+In fact, most people who end up experiencing a stroke or heart attack may have had high blood pressure for some time, even years.
+These make HBP a serious condition, too, that shouldn’t be ignored because of the potential negative consequences, hence its label as “the silent killer.”

 The test determines the systolic pressure of your heart against the resistance in the blood vessels, hence the two figures.
 Both are measured in mm/Hg.
 Average or normal blood pressure should be around 90/60mmHg to 120/80mmHg.
 Any reading above 140/90mmHg is considered high and the diagnosis is positive for HBP.
 Athletes, however, and other physically active individuals may have a reading below 90/60mmHg, which is excellent and nothing to be worried about.

-Some people are at a greater risk suffering from high blood pressure.
+Some people are at a greater risk of suffering from high blood pressure.
 Risk factors include:

-Sex – both men and women are affected by high blood pressure.
-Men are more likely to suffer from high blood pressure about the age of 45, while women are more likely to suffer from high blood pressure after the age of 65.
+Sex – Both men and women are affected by high blood pressure.
+Men are more likely to suffer from high blood pressure at about the age of 45, while women are more likely to suffer from high blood pressure after the age of 65.

-Not being physically active – people who are not active physically intend to have a higher heart rate, intend to eat more, especially unhealthy food, but also in most of the cases they are also overweight.
+Not being physically active – People who are not active physically tend to have a higher heart rate and tend to eat more, especially unhealthy food, and in most cases, they are also overweight.

-Stress – everyday stress can lead to a temporary increase of the blood pressure.
+Stress – Everyday stress can lead to a temporary increase in blood pressure.

-Smoking – the chemicals found in the tobacco damage the lining of the artery walls, causing them to narrow, which eventually will lead to a high blood pressure.
+Smoking – The chemicals found in tobacco damage the lining of the artery walls, causing them to narrow, which eventually will lead to high blood pressure.

 Suffering from certain chronic medical conditions – like kidney diseases, thyroid gland diseases, diabetes, sleep apnea, etc., increase the risk of high blood pressure.

-Diet – eating unhealthy food also increases the risk of suffering from high blood pressure.
-Salt should be avoided as it can cause the retention of fluids in the body, which will increase the blood pressure.
+Diet – Eating unhealthy food also increases the risk of suffering from high blood pressure.
+Salt should be avoided as it can cause the retention of fluids in the body, which will increase blood pressure.